BearlyBelievable/web-zulip-application-form/README.md

 its output elsewhere.
 A failure is logged with what went wrong and how often, never the applicant's email address.

-## Rate limiting

-`/apply` enforces two independent limits, each 3 submissions per rolling hour: one on the submitting IP address and one on the submitted email address.
-Going over either one rejects the submission immediately, before the duplicate-application check or anything gets posted to Zulip.

 ## Advanced settings

 A few settings have sensible defaults and `install.sh` never prompts